About suspended accounts

 If we detect suspicious or fraudulent payment activity on an account, we may restrict how much the account can spend or suspend the account immediately.
 A common example of suspicious activity is using a stolen credit card to pay for advertising.

-If we detect that an unauthorized user is trying to access an AdWords account, we’ll suspend the account to protect the account owner from unauthorized charges.
+If we detect that an unauthorized user is trying to access a Google Ads account, we’ll suspend the account to protect the account owner from unauthorized charges.
 If your account is suspended for this reason, report the issue and we’ll help you secure your account so you can start running ads again.

-If an advertiser repeatedly violates the AdWords advertising policies, the account may be suspended.
+If an advertiser repeatedly violates the Google Ads policies, the account may be suspended.

 Prevent a suspension

-The best way to prevent an account suspension is to promptly address policy violations and make regular payments to your AdWords account.
+The best way to prevent an account suspension is to promptly address policy violations and make regular payments to your Google Ads account.
 If you think your ad was incorrectly disapproved, let us know.

 Keep your contact information current in your account and opt in to receiving emails for ad disapprovals so you’ll receive notifications about issues with your account.